nikantonelli/Groundhog/README.md

 it can't work it out, then you will need to refer to the example one in this repo.
 The logs are sent out using Sytem.out from Java - wherever that might go in your system.....

+I have not implemented paging so you are limited to 200 cards in a complete cycle on a board - that is all types of cards.

 ## Command Line Options

 -f \<file\>